4 Cash Flow Errors to Avoid at All Costs

 A massive 82% of SMEs fail due to poor cash flow management skills/poor understanding of cash flow.
-Now if you think about that next to the 650,000 startups that registered in the UK alone last year, that’s an enormous 533,000 of those businesses going under.
+Now if you think about that next to the 650,000 startups that registered in the UK alone last year, that’s an enormous 533,000 businesses going under in a year.
 Here at FUTRLI we know how important, stressful, fun and agonising it can be to run a business, therefore we’ve put together our top 5 cash flow errors to avoid, so you can focus on the positives and make sure you can be in the remaining 18%.

 1. Having unrealistic expectations